Infoteam-DataScience/MindTheGap/README.md

 - Question: `What to pay for in Seattle?`
     - Answer: __300-400$__

 For the second question there is score function introducted, which looks like below.
-If you are interested in how the other answers were found, please have a look in the jupyter notebook.
+If you are interested in how the other answers were found, please have a look in the __jupyter notebook__.

 ``` python
     score = rating / price - distance
 ```
 > __Remark__
 In this context the distance in the forumula above discribes the distance to the __center of the city__.

+You can see in the figure below the score across Seattle of all listings in the analyzed data set of Seattle.
+Hopefully this encourages you for reading  more in the provided notebook.

 ![Figure](images/where_to_stay.png)

+# Acknowledgements
+Thanks to the __inside Airbnb__ Webpage for providing this data set, which enables data scientist a very easy access to real world data.